savaslabs/savaslabs.github.io/_posts/2018-12-17-savas-claus.md

 <div style="padding:76.12% 0 0 0;position:relative;"><iframe class="no--margin" src="https://player.vimeo.com/video/24452526?autoplay=1&title=0&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>
 <span class="caption">Ben was "Snowglobe Boy" for former employer ad agency [Mckinney](https://mckinney.com/) in December 2007 receiving over 100 million media impressions.</span>

-Ben suggested and we swiftly agreed to our first annual Savas Claus™: the name we chose for the year-end holiday gift giving tradition oft referred to as [Secret Santa](https://en.wikipedia.org/wiki/Secret_Santa) in which a group of people buys gifts for one another while keeping the giver and receivers anonymous until the big reveal.
-It's exciting stuff.
+Ben suggested — and we swiftly agreed to — our first annual Savas Claus™: the name we chose for our year-end holiday gift giving tradition.
+Oft referred to as [Secret Santa](https://en.wikipedia.org/wiki/Secret_Santa), a group of people buys gifts for one another while keeping the giver and receivers anonymous until the big reveal.
+It's a lot of fun.

 Typically, to randomly assign gift receivers to their respective givers, you write everyone's name down on paper, put the names into a hat, and each person blindly picks a name for whom they get a gift.
 However, this analog approach has _one major flaw_: one can easily end up with himself: